Communities Becoming Resilient Together

 According to New York State official projections, the mid-Hudson region could experience as much as six feet of sea-level rise by 2100, creating high-tide flooding and permanent inundation of waterfront locations.

 The Flood Resilience Network is a pathway to tackling this looming challenge by connecting riverfront communities to flood resilience resources and to peers in other communities.
+In 2022, the Flood Resilience Network is engaged in a strategic roadmap process to identify current opportunities and needs to set the direction for the next stage of the Network’s work.

 The Flood Resilience Network connects waterfront communities with experts, programs and resources: